 The Texas A&M University System is committed to maintaining the integrity fundamental to research activities through the responsible and ethical conduct of its faculty, staff, and students.
 The Responsible Conduct of Research (RCR) is a widely accepted set of ethical principles and professional standards for conducting research in the university community.

 The National Institutes of Health (NIH) requires that all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, or dissertation research grant must receive instruction in responsible conduct of research.
-This policy takes effect with all new and renewal applications submitted on or after January 25, 2010, and for all continuation (Type 5) application with deadlines on or after January 1, 2011.
-While the CITI RCR modules may be used to partially satisfy the NIH Requirements, the online RCR training is not considered adequate without face-to-face instruction.
+To satisfy the NIH Requirements, online RCR training is not considered adequate without face-to-face instruction.

 - Texas A&M University

 - Prairie View A&M University